FAQs

 The administrative offices are located in downtown Beirut, in Gemmayze.

 7. When do lessons start?
-When does the academic year begin?

 Students can start as soon as they are registered, at any time of the academic year, through preliminary work on the foundations of non-violence and the culture of human rights.
 This work is part of the major program and aims to prepare students as a first step to what is required as basis for non-violent thinking, since there are no previous university studies in these majors in higher education.